-This case study draws on the original case study written by Steven Macdonald, an advisor at KingsPoint, an agency based in Norway that helps brands like nameOn to increase the conversion rates of their websites.
+This success story draws on the original success story written by Steven Macdonald, an advisor at KingsPoint, an agency based in Norway that helps brands like nameOn to increase the conversion rates of their websites.

 The objective of this test was to increase visits to the checkout page through the cart page by reducing cart abandonment.